Interactions between teaching assistants and students boost engagement in physics labs: Method

 \subsubsection{Data collection}

-To observe the TAs, we developed the \textit{TA observation form} (appendix \ref{TA_form}) to record a timeline of the TA's activities during the lab.
+To observe the TAs, we developed the \textit{TA observation form} (appendix \ref{TA_form}) to record a timeline of the TAs' activities during the lab.
 On the form, we identified three main TA behaviors: \begin{enumerate} \item `Talking to class': The TA is addressing the entire class (for example, leading a classroom discussion). \item `Inactive': The TA is not available to students (for example, the TA may be out of the room or talking to the other TA). \item `Active': The TA is either helping students or is available to help students. \end{enumerate} Under the `Active' category, the number, length and initiator of interactions with students was recorded.
-In addition, our form allowed us to record other section data, including the progression of the lab (through the introduction, clicker questions, etc.) and the number of times the TA interrupted the students to make an announcement.
+In addition, our form allowed us to record other section data, including the progression of the lab (through the introduction, clicker questions, etc.).
 A category titled `extras' was used to record any TA behavior that was outside of the main script of the lab.
-(See appendix \ref{extras} for a list of extra behaviors observed.)
+(See appendix \ref{extras} for a list of extra behaviors recorded.)
 A completed TA observation form allows us to see what the TA was doing at each moment during the observed lab.